menu

 In Gore, however, the average commute to work is quite long.
 On average, people spend 37.50 minutes each day getting to work, which is significantly higher than the national average.

-Being a small town, Gore does not have a public transit system used by locals to get to and from work.
+Gore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Gore has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.